a-b-street/abstreet/README.md

   - Try your change in A/B test mode, running two traffic simulations side-by-side.
 Explore how individual agents finish their trips faster or slower, and compare aggregate results about different groups of traffic.
+  - Attempt a predefined challenge with particular objectives, like speeding up certain bus routes or designing a full bike network.

+### Roadmap

+Aiming for a first playable release in January 2020.
+After that:

+- Model more things: light rail, shared bike/walking paths, ridesharing, utility functions for different groups
+- Improve map and demand data quality
+- Continue polishing the UI and improving data visualization
+- More challenges and exploring radical new ideas (like Madrid superblocks)
+- Expand to other cities
+- Implement a web version

 ## Project mission